younata/coz-e/src/build_log/chapter_4.md

 I had built out one F-22 bulkhead, with the aft face looking pretty decent.
 However, I had made a number of errors glassing the forward side.
 These errors were such that I'd essentially have to strip most of the fiberglass from the forward side.
 Additionally, after discussing this with other people, I realized that I had added way too much wet micro to the foam.
 With both of those, I made the decision to remake the F-22 bulkhead entirely.

+For the second go around, I had ordered more clark foam to use.
+Which meant I could be way more liberal with material usage as this high-density clark foam is not used after this chapter.
+This meant that I could minimize the amount of joins I needed to make, which made things a little bit easier.
+I still haven't glassed this second attempt.

 ## Instrument Panel

-Status: Both side glassed.
+Status: Both sides glassed.
 Horizontal Stiffeners epoxied.
 Need to glass them & add vertical stiffeners.

-The Instrument Panel is roughly the same size as the F-22 bulkhead.
-It's current state is also foam pieces, epoxied together with 5-minute epoxy.
-Along with the other bulkheads, I have not yet glassed it.

-Additionally, I need to cut out and prepare the stiffeners and cable channels for the instrument panel.
-Which, per plans, I'll do after glassing both sides.
+The Instrument Panel is a little bit larger than the F-22 bulkhead.
+I made this by cutting pieces of it out of clark foam, and them gluing them together with 5-minute epoxy.
+Afterwards (much later in my case), I laid up both sides with 2 layers of BID everywhere, and then a layer of UNI running top span only.

+Once that cured, I added the horizontal stiffeners by gluing them in place with 5 minute epoxy.
+I will glass them with BID tape.
+Once the lower horizontal stiffener is fully glassed, I'll glue in the vertical stiffeners and glass those with BID tape as well.
+Then, it'll be done.

 ## Landing Gear Bulkheads